 Every scientific discipline has inside jokes.
 Why?
 Because they perform social or intellectual work.
-In this post, Professor Joe Cain links to his project on one of biology’s famous practical jokes, the Rhinogradentia, or “snouters”.
+In this post, Professor Joe Cain links jokelore to his project on one of biology’s most famous jokes, the Rhinogradentia, or “snouters”.
 This page supports a research paper published on the subject and provides additional materials.

 Historical research paper on Rhinogradentia